ChanningZhangLGB/ChanningZhangLGB/README.md

 Here are some brief introductions to get you know me:

-🔭 I’m currently working on machine learning, deep learning and few-shot learning application.
+🔭 I am currently working on machine learning application for security and privacy evaluation of crowdsourcing systems.

-🌱 I’m a currently master student at Xidian University.
+🌱 I am a currently PhD student and graduate research assistant at the University of Tulsa.

-😄 I’m desperate to development more valuable utilization of machine learning in solving real-world problems.
+😄 I am desperate to development more valuable utilization of machine learning in solving real-world problems.

-📫 Email: channinglgb@gmail.com/channinglgb@163.com
+📫 Email: channinglgb@gmail.com/daz4358@utulsa.edu

 <!--